 King Charles II granted William Penn a charter to form a colony in America.
-He arrived in 1682 and established the framework for the colony of Pennsylviania, basing it on the ideas of freedom and religious tolerance.
-(Painting by Peter Lely, public domain, via Wikimedia Commons
+He arrived in 1682 and established the framework for the colony of Pennsylvania, basing it on the ideas of freedom and religious tolerance.
+The principles of freedom that Penn promoted and adopted helped lay the framework for the First Amendment.
+(Image via Wikimedia Commons, public domain)

 William Penn (1644–1718), founder of Pennsylvania and one of the first champions of expressive freedoms in the American colonies, demonstrated how a free society could work and how individuals of different races and religions could live together in liberty and peace.